Recruiting | 7Min Read

 Retained recruitment is a type of recruitment in which an organisation pays a retainer fee to a recruitment firm in exchange for access to the firm's candidates.
 The firm will then collaborate with the organisation to find the best candidates for the open positions.
 Retained recruitment is a type of professional recruitment in which a company pays a fee to a recruitment firm to secure its exclusive services.

-Statistical models for Retained Recruitment
+Statistical Models for Retained Recruitment

 In the sense of retained recruitments, organisations pay the recruiter a monthly retainer for sourcing, interviewing, and shortlisting.
 The retainer project pricing model: